Skip to content

 Foreign-source income kept outside Japan.

 Permanent residents (post-5-years) are taxed on worldwide income.
-The shift happens on the 5-year-in-10 anniversary.
+The shift happens once aggregate Japanese residence exceeds 5 years in the prior 10.

 What stays foreign-taxable vs Japan-taxable